ayhm01/ayhm01/README.md

 ## About Me

 I just started venturing into the fascinating realm of computer science.
-I’ve begun my journey with the C language - currently learning Data science and ML using Python.
+I’ve begun my journey with the C language - currently learning Data science and ML with Python.
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ## Hobbies & Interests